-On May 1, Nasha Niva newspaper published ‘one of the most epic documents’ – ‘the list of people owing villas in Minsk's VIP neighborhood Drazdy’.
-The list contains the names of officials and businessmen from the Belarusian President's inner circle - those who have built villas there.
+On May 1, Nasha Niva newspaper published ‘one of the most epic documents’ – ‘the list of people owning villas in Minsk's VIP neighborhood Drazdy’.
+The list contains the names of officials and businessmen from the Belarusian President's inner circle - those who have built their residential houses there.

-It costs between 40 to 200 thousand dollars to build housing in Drazdy.
-The market price of a finished cottage starts at 1 million dollars.
-The numbers are impressive.
+It costs between $40K to $200K to build a house in Drazdy.
+The market price of a finished villa starts at 1 million dollars.
+The cost is impressive for Belarus.
 It may be understood when businessmen build houses there.
-However, how can officials explain where they got money for the houses?
+But how can officials sponsored by tax-payers explain where they got money from for their houses?

-“Firstly, I sold my flat,” CEC chairperson Lidziya Yarmoshyna explained her expenses.
-“Secondly, I had some capital.
-Thirdly, I borrowed money from rich friends.
-They are private lawyers in Kaliningrad.
+“Firstly, I sold my flat,” CEC chairperson Lidziya Yarmoshyna explains her expenses.
+“Secondly, I had some savings.
+Thirdly, I borrowed money from my well-to-do friends.
+They are practicing lawyers in Kaliningrad.
 The construction cost me approximately 300 thousand dollars.”

-Interestingly, the cottage in Drazdy is a house temporarily provided for officials, Lidziya Yarmoshyna told Euroradio not long ago.
-She also complained about high utility payments.
+Interestingly, the villa in Drazdy is the temporary housing provided for officials, Lidziya Yarmoshyna told Euroradio not long ago.
+She also complained about high utility charges.

-Euroradio: Doesn’t you cottage in Drazdy belong to you?
+Euroradio: Doesn’t your villa in Drazdy belong to you?

 Lidziya Yarmoshyna: This is employer-rented housing.
-By the way, the utility payments are rather high, I also clean it myself and wash the linen too…
+Actually, the utility payments are rather high.
+I clean it myself and wash the linen too…

 Euroradio: How much do you pay for the utilities?

 Lidziya Yarmoshyna: Despite the fact that we only pay 50% for gas in winter, I paid 230 roubles last month.
 It is a lot!
-I use about a thousand cubic meters of gas in winter and gas costs the most.
+I use about a thousand cubic meters of gas in winter and gas is a major cost.

-Euroradio: You will have to leave the cottage when you retire.
+Euroradio: You will have to leave this villa when you retire.
 Where will you move then?